 They continued to live at 400 Beacon during the 1890-1891 winter season, but moved thereafter to The Charlesgate at 535 Beacon.

-In March of 1910, 400 Beacon was acquired from Harriet Weeks’s heirs by Miss Rose Linzee Dexter.
+On March 25, 1910, 400 Beacon was acquired from Harriet Weeks’s estate by Miss Rose Linzee Dexter.
 She lived at 250 Beacon.

 Click here to view scans of the floor plans for the 1910 remodeling.